with Maurizio Pellegrin

-This dynamic and intense masterclass is designed for artists to explore their practice and build historical and conceptual foundations through both practical and theoretical study.
-Under the direction of artist and executive director, Maurizio Pellegrin, the program will cover a broad spectrum of cultural topics relating to the arts and culture and embody an educational philosophy that aims to place the individual student’s studio practice at the center of the curriculum.
+This dynamic and intense master class is designed for artists to explore their practice and build historical and conceptual foundations through both practical and theoretical study.
+Under the direction of Artist and Executive Director, Maurizio Pellegrin, the program will cover a broad spectrum of cultural topics relating to arts and culture and embody an educational philosophy that aims to place the individual student’s studio practice at the center of the curriculum.

 The Master Class will include:

-- Individualized Studio instruction by Maurizio Pellegrin
+Individualized studio instruction by Maurizio Pellegrin

-- A series of lectures covering a variety of subjects including; Architecture, Art History, Fashion, Photography, and Film
+A series of lectures covering a variety of subjects including; Architecture, Art History, Fashion, Photography, and Film

-- Invitational lectures by art industry experts
+Invitational lectures by art industry experts

-- Visit to a US Cultural Institution
+Visit to a US Cultural Institution

-- Participation in a group exhibition at The Hub, our International Gallery on the 6th floor
+Participation in a group exhibition at The Hub, our International Gallery on the 6th floor

-- An exhibition catalog
+An exhibition catalog

-- Bibliography/reference book from Lecture Series
+Bibliography/reference book from Lecture Series

-Session 2: January 16 – April 24, 2019
+Session 2: January 29 – April 23, 2020